SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Suspicious Process Requiring DLL Starts Without DLL"

+    Detects potential process injection and hollowing on processes that usually require a DLL to be launched, but are launched without any argument.

+    - **Effort:** intermediate

+??? abstract "Suspicious Regsvr32 Execution"

+    Detects suspicious regsvr32.exe executions, either regsvr32 registering a DLL in an unusual repository (temp/, appdata/ or public/), or regsvr32 executed by an unusual parent process, or regsvr32 executing an unusual process, or regsvr32 registering a media file and not a DLL (as seen in IcedID campaigns), or regsvr32 registering a ocx file in appdata/.

+    - **Effort:** intermediate

 ??? abstract "Suspicious Rundll32.exe Execution"

     The process rundll32.exe executes a newly dropped DLL with update /i in the command line.
 This specific technic was observed at least being used by the IcedID loading mechanism dubbed Gziploader.

     - **Effort:** intermediate

+??? abstract "Suspicious Scheduled Task Creation"

+    Detects suspicious scheduled task creation, either executed by a non-system user or a user who is not administrator (the user ID is not S-1-5-18 or S-1-5-18-*).
+This detection rule doesn't match Sysmon EventID 1 because the user SID is always set to S-1-5-18.

+    - **Effort:** intermediate

 ??? abstract "Suspicious Taskkill Command"

     Detects rare taskkill command being used.
 It could be related to Baby Shark malware.

+    - **Effort:** intermediate

+??? abstract "Suspicious URI Used In A Lazarus Campaign"

+    Detects suspicious requests to a specific URI, usually on an .asp page.
+The website is often compromised.

     - **Effort:** intermediate